Skatteetaten/terraform-nomad-nifi/README.md

 make up
 ```
 ### Verifying setup
-You can verify that Minio ran successful by checking the Nifi UI.
+You can verify that Nifi ran successful by checking the Nifi UI.

 First create a proxy to connect with the Nifi service:
 ```